How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 Following these steps will make sure you don't forget anything.
 They will help you with each part of the process.
 In addition to this, using a template will help you plan and organize them even better:

 A novel-writing template gives you a road map of the entire process so you don't get lost or overwhelmed.
-It keeps the story on track and moving forward.
+Writing a novel is still hard work, but it keeps the story on track and moving forward.
 Now let's jump into the entire process of writing a novel.

 1. To Write a Novel - Settle on an Idea

-If you’re reading up on how to write a novel, chances are you already have an idea in mind.
+If you’re reading up on how to write a novel, chances are you already have a story idea in mind.
 Make sure it is an idea you love and can get excited about.
 Make sure it is an idea that can be fleshed out enough to be a whole novel.

 The market is saturated with novels these days – of varying quality and originality.
 Don’t settle for something small or overdone, go for a concept that will get people excited.

-Here are a few techniques to generate ideas for your next novel:
+Here are a few techniques to generate ideas to start writing for your next novel:

 - Mind mapping